The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 From completion onwards, a warranty bond of 5% of the amount of the final invoice for malperformance within the liability period is market standard.

-Once the contractor’s payment claim has been satisfied, it is obliged to approve of the deletion of the encumbrance in the land register and to return the movable item to the buyer.
+Once the contractor’s payment claim has been satisfied, it is obliged to approve the deletion of the encumbrance in the land register and to return the movable item to the buyer.

 For all building projects, the necessary building permits must be obtained before the start of construction work.
 This includes the official approval of necessary fire safety standards and other technical certificates by the building authority or the responsible engineer.
 In some, but not all federal states, the building project is formally accepted by the building authority after completion.